DJAruun/reactnative-ts-nativewind/README.md

 # @djaruun/reactnative-ts-nativewind
 ## What is it?
-A very epic template created for myself to quickly create React Native projects with TypeScript and TailwindCSS/NativeWind preinstalled and ready to use.
+`@djaruun/reactnative-ts-nativewind` is a very epic template created for myself to quickly create React Native projects with TypeScript and TailwindCSS/NativeWind preinstalled and ready to use.

+Without giving myself too much praise I've got to say it has a very catchy name too.

 ## Installing
 ```shell